calaldees/teacherEducation/teacherEducation/howDoYouLearnToTeach.md

 We don't really know much about education
 -----------------------------------------

-* [The Biggest Myth In Education](https://www.youtube.com/watch?v=rhgwIhB58PA) veretasium 2021 - learning styles YouYube 15min
+* [The Biggest Myth In Education](https://www.youtube.com/watch?v=rhgwIhB58PA) Veretasium 2021 - learning styles YouYube 15min
     * you are not a visual learner
     * be critical